z-institute/Solidity-EVM-Dev-Batch-2-HW/W3/Group_coding/README.md

 According to [demo](https://demo.zerodev.app/), there are three ways to use ZeroDev:

 - **Pay Gas for Users**: With ZeroDev, you can pay gas for your users, so they don't have to buy ETH before using your app.
 ```
 Note how our account is identified as a "contract" by the block explorer.
 This is because in account abstraction, all accounts are smart contract accounts.
 ```
-Click the button to gas-free.
+Click the button to mint NFTs without paying gas.

 ![](https://i.imgur.com/a0yAXdH.png)

 - **Bundle Transactions**: With ZeroDev, you can execute multiple transactions as a single transaction, so you get to save on confirmation time and gas cost.
 It's also safer because these transactions either all execute or all revert, no in-between, which is a property known as "atomicity".You can see the demo screen and code.

 ![](https://i.imgur.com/Fp3RBT5.png)